Majestic-dev/Tester69/README.md

 ## TODO
 - [ ] Add more miscellaneous stuff.
-- [ ] Add EVEN more commands for the economy.
+- [ ] Add more commands for the economy.